-We have audited the financial statements of the governmental activities and each major fund of City of Florence, a component unit of the City of Florence, Oregon, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the City of Florence's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities and the major fund of the Florence Urban Renewal Agency, a component unit of City of Florence, Oregon, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Florence Urban Renewal Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the City of Florence, as of June 30, 2021, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the Florence Urban Renewal Agency, as of June 30, 2022, and the respective changes in financial position and the respective budgetary comparison statements for the General Fund, for the year then ended in accordance with accounting principles generally accepted in the United States of America.